Service Factory Components

 - GAX Visual Studio Package

-- GEL (GAX Extensibility Library), a class library used by all patterns & practices software factories containing reusable guidance package development classes; GEL source is available on CodePlex and can be modified, so we placed it on the border line of the factory platform.
+- GEL (GAX Extensibility Library), a class library used by all patterns & practices software factories.
+It contains reusable guidance package development classes.
+The GEL source code is available on CodePlex and can be modified; therefore, we placed it on the border line of the factory platform.